-2021 Disposal Volumes
+2022 Disposal Volumes

-During calendar year 2021, a total of 3,321,314.51 tons of municipal solid waste was disposed at the El Sobrante Landfill.
-Of this amount, 1,146,960.97 tons originated from Riverside County sources, and 2,174,353.54 tons originated from out-of-County sources.
-El Sobrante received 100,977.84 tons of Alternative Daily Cover in the form of cement treated incinerator ash.
+During calendar year 2022, a total of 3,278,846.35 tons of municipal solid waste was disposed at the El Sobrante Landfill.
+Of this amount, 1,152,745.69 tons originated from Riverside County sources, and 2,126,100.66 tons originated from out-of-County sources.
+El Sobrante received 102,573.23 tons of Alternative Daily Cover in the form of cement treated incinerator ash.

-Based on 309 working days, an average of 10,749 (rounded to nearest whole number) tons of waste were received at the landfill on a daily basis in 2021.
+Based on 308 working days, an average of 10,646 (rounded to nearest whole number) tons of waste were received at the landfill on a daily basis in 2022.

-Landfill Capacity Used in 2021 and Landfill's Remaining Capacity at End of 2021
+Landfill Capacity Used in 2022 and Landfill's Remaining Capacity at End of 2022

-Landfill capacity is closely monitored by the Engineering Department at EI Sobrante Landfill to ensure that the landfill's operational efficiency is meeting WM and community expectations.
+Landfill capacity is closely monitored by the Engineering Department at El Sobrante Landfill to ensure that the landfill's operational efficiency is meeting WM and community expectations.
 On an annual basis, an aerial survey company flies the entire landfill, and aerial topographic maps are prepared to calculate the remaining airspace or capacity of the landfill by comparing the existing landfill topography to the expected final landfill topography.
 To evaluate the compaction efficiency or density of the waste material in the landfill, an Airspace Utilization Factor (AUF) is used.
-The 2021 AUF of 0.83 (tons of waste per cubic yard of landfill airspace) is recorded as the total waste disposed within a known volume of landfill airspace in a given period of time.
+The 2022 AUF of 0.83 (tons of waste per cubic yard of landfill airspace) is recorded as the total waste disposed within a known volume of landfill airspace in a given period of time.
 The AUF takes into account such factors as the use of ADC and soil cover, waste settlement, and waste composition.

-The ASR reported 128,616,066 tons remaining at the end of 2020 less the 3,422,292.35 (includes cement treated incinerator ash ADC) tons from 2021 yields 125,193,774 tons remaining at the end of 2021.
+The ASR reported 125,193,774 tons remaining at the end of 2021 less the 3,381,419.58 (includes cement treated incinerator ash ADC) tons from 2022 yields 121,812,354 tons remaining at the end of 2022.
 At the current rate this equates to approximately 35 years of site life remaining.

-Origin of Non-County Waste Disposal Volume in 2021
+Origin of Non-County Waste Disposal Volume in 2022

-Non-County waste received at the EI Sobrante Landfill must be delivered in transfer trucks, or transfer-like trucks to mitigate traffic impacts.
+Non-County waste received at the El Sobrante Landfill must be delivered in transfer trucks, or transfer-like trucks to mitigate traffic impacts.
 A transfer-like truck is one that transports a volume of waste to the landfill similar in size and weight to a transfer truck.
 The landfill operator and RCDWR have reached an agreement as to which types of vehicles are to be considered a transfer truck for purposes of this requirement, along with a plan to minimize deliveries of non-contracted out of County waste in non-conforming vehicle types.

-During 2021, non-county waste was primarily delivered to the El Sobrante Landfill from the facilities identified below.
+During 2022, non-county waste was primarily delivered to the El Sobrante Landfill from the facilities identified below.
 The LEA inspects these facilities twice a year.

 - Azusa Material Recovery Facility, Waste Transfer Station, Azusa, CA

 - Carson Transfer Station, Carson, CA

 - CLARTS (Central Los Angeles Recycling & Transfer Station), Los Angeles, CA

 - CRR Colton

-- EDCO Fallbrook
+- EDCO Escondido & Fallbrook

 - Agua Mansa- Burrtec

 - Allan Company

 - Strategic Materials Commerce

 - Strategic Materials Vernon

 - Grand Central Recycling and Transfer Station, City of Industry, CA

 - El Cajon Transfer Station, El Cajon, CA

 - Palomar Transfer Station, Palomar, CA

 - Downey Area Recycling & Transfer (DART)

 - Orange Transfer Station

+- City of Long Beach SERFF

+- Puente Hills

+- Sunset Environmental

 - Southgate Transfer Station, Southgate, CA

+- East Valley Transfer Station San Bernardino, CA

 - West Valley Transfer Station, Fontana, CA

 - Republic Services Los Angeles Area Transfer Stations

-- American Waste Transfer Station,
+- American Waste Transfer Station

 - Bel-Art Transfer Station

 - Compton Transfer Station, East Los Angeles Recycling & Transfer Station

 - Falcon Transfer Station

 - Innovative Waste Control TS